Category: Dr. Advocate's Insights

 Did you know that in 2020, U.S. News and World Report ranked dentistry as the second-best career in the U.S.?

 Before admission into dental school, students must complete three or more years of undergraduate education.
-Also, students are required to complete the Dental Admissions Test (DAT), which tests their knowledge compared to other applicants.
+Also, students must complete the Dental Admissions Test (DAT), which tests their knowledge compared to other applicants.
 The DAT has four sections, natural sciences, perceptual ability, reading comprehension, and quantitative reasoning.

 Most dental schools require four years of training and education.
 After acceptance into dental school, the first two years consist of coursework, including studying the human body, specifically the head and neck region.
 Also, students develop their hand skills while working on dummy patients in a simulation lab.

-The last two years consist of further education, courses, and clinical training in a group practice setting.
+The last two years include further education, courses, and clinical training in a group practice setting.
 Dentists must pass a national written exam and regional clinical licensure exam upon completing their training before practicing.
 Continuing education is also required to learn about scientific and clinical developments.

 As of 2021, there are 12 dental specialties about 1 in 5 professionally active dentists (21.1%) are credentialed to practice as a dental specialist.
 However, becoming a dental specialist requires more training – in some cases, as many as six more years of training and education.